 IMPLEMENTATION: The Supplemental Pension Fund contains assets held in trust for the payment of pension benefits to certain retired employees of the Authority.
 Provisions of the plan are delineated in the agreement between RTA and the Amalgamated Transit Union (ATU).
 Because of low levels of investment income earned over the last few years and increasing expenditures, the fund has required transfers from the General Fund to keep the recommended balance.
-The transfers from 2014 through 2016 were held at \$100,000 per year.
-In 2017, 2018, and 2019, \$75,000 transfers will be needed each year to ensure that the Fund remains at the recommended level to meet all obligations.
+In 2017, \$75,000 was transferred to maintain the recommended level to meet the obligations.
+The 2018 amended budget includes a transfer of \$60,000.
+In 2019 through 2022, transfers of \$60,000, \$55,000, \$55,000, and \$50,000, respectively, will be needed for the Pension Fund.